SAP-samples/teched2025-DA265/exercises/ex6/README.md

 > [!CAUTION]
 > If the prompt with two models isn't visible as shown in the screenshot, wait a few minutes and try again.
 Since you're using a beta feature, this issue may occur occasionally.
-Consider skipping to step 6 and returning to step 4 later.
+Consider returning to this step 4 later, and skip to step 6 for 6.1 and 6.2 (6.3 will likely show it doesn't know 'DA265', so then skip to Step 7).

 1. Select **DA265 Sales**